Supervision Interpolation via LossMix: Generalizing Mixup for Object Detection and Beyond: Methodology

-\paragraph{Adaptation phase} During the adaptation phase, thanks to the pseudo labels generated by the Teacher, we can perform intra-domain mixing with both labeled source (source-source) and pseudo-labeled target data (target-target).
-Moreover, we also deploy a version of inter-domain mixing, similar to what used in the warmup phase, but in a more balanced fashion.
-The reasons for this are twofold.
+During the \textit{Adaptation} phase, both models are jointly trained using the same cross-domain distillation~\cite{amt,umt}.
+Thanks to the pseudo labels generated by the Teacher, we can perform intra-domain mixing with both labeled source (source-source) and pseudo-labeled target data (target-target).
+Moreover, we also deploy a balanced version of the inter-domain mixing used during the warmup phase.
+The reasons are twofold.
 First of all, with the presence of target pseudo labels, we now have the option to perform inter-domain mixing in the same manner as we do for intra-domain labeled source mixing, which is something not feasible during the warmup phase.
 Secondly, the reason we do not want to continue using noise mixing is because it would become merely additional source domain data (the mixed-in unlabeled target image is only noise) and can potentially bias the model towards source distribution.
 Compare to this, the pseudo labels are much stronger signal that will push the model to learn target features.
-Note that we also do not want to over-emphasize on the pseudo labels and neglect the labeled source data entirely in order to guard against poor, noisy pseudo labels.
-As a result, during the adaptation phrase, we apply balanced mixup for source-target pairs by sampling lambda from an unbiased distribution, e.g. $Beta\{\alpha, \alpha\}$ \cite{mixup} or $\{0.5\}$, i.e., fixed lambda \cite{bof}.